-It is possible, provided that the pharmaceutical company must supply only the required minimum samples, which must be accompanied by medicinal information on the products, since it is contemplated that such samples may be supplied to the prescribing professionals to familiarise them with the products, and to enable them to gain experience with the product in their practice.
-The Fair Competition Code stipulates in detail the terms and conditions of permitted provisions for such samples.
+It is possible, provided that the pharmaceutical company must supply only the required minimum samples, which must be accompanied by medicinal information on the products, since it is contemplated that such samples may be supplied to the prescribing professionals to familiarise them with the products, and to enable them to gain experience with the products in their practice.
+The Fair Competition Code stipulates in detail the terms and conditions of the permitted provisions of such samples.